-HUD requires COC to assist families in their housing search by providing the family with a list of landlords or other parties known to COC who may be willing to lease a unit to the family, or to help the family find a unit.
-Although COC cannot maintain a list of owners that are prequalified to participate in the program, owners may indicate to COC their willingness to lease a unit to an eligible HCV family, or to help the HCV family find a unit [24 CFR 982.301(b)(11)].
+HUD requires the PHA to assist families in their housing search by providing the family with a list of landlords or other parties known to the PHA who may be willing to lease a unit to the family, or to help the family find a unit.
+As part of the briefing packet, the PHA is also required to provide a current listing of accessible units known to the PHA Although the PHA cannot maintain a list of owners that are pre-qualified to participate in the program, owners may indicate to the PHA their willingness to lease a unit to an eligible HCV family, or to help the HCV family find a unit [24 CFR 982.301(b)(11)].

-Owners that wish to indicate their willingness to lease a unit to an eligible HCV family or to help the HCV family find a unit are directed to the GoSection8.com website to register their properties.
-COC utilizes the property listing feature of GoSection8.com and directs HCV families to the site to assist in the family's search for a unit.
+Owners that wish to indicate their willingness to lease a unit to an eligible HCV family or to help the HCV family find a unit must notify the PHAare directed to AffordableHousing.com to register their unit.
+The PHA will maintain a listing of such owners and provide this listing to the HCV family as part of the informational briefing packet.
+COC utilizes the AffordableHousing.com's property listing feature and directs HCV families to the site to assist in the family's search for a unit as part of the informational briefing packets.

 When a family approaches an owner to apply for tenancy, the owner is responsible for screening the family and deciding whether to lease to the family, just as the owner would with any potential unassisted tenant.
-COC has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.
-See chapters 3 and 9 for more detail on tenant family screening policies and process.
+The PHA has no liability or responsibility to the owner or other persons for the family's behavior or suitability for tenancy.
+See Cehapters 3 and 9 for more detail on tenant family screening policies and process.

 If the owner is willing, the family and the owner must jointly complete a Request for Tenancy Approval (RTA, Form HUD 52517), which constitutes the family's request for assistance in the specified unit, and which documents the owner's willingness to lease to the family and to follow the program's requirements.
-When submitted to COC, this document is the first step in the process of obtaining approval for the family to receive the financial assistance it will need in order to occupy the unit.
+When submitted to the PHA, this document is the first step in the process of obtaining approval for the family to receive the financial assistance it will need in order to occupy the unit.
 Also submitted with the RTA is a copy of the owner's proposed dwelling lease, including the HUD-required Tenancy Addendum (Form HUD-52641-A).
 See Chapter 9 for more detail on request for tenancy approval policies and process.